Millsy24/phase-3-sinatra-react-project/README.md

 While allowing our frontend developers to create and use CRUD actions, we also want to create a local API with Active Record and Sinatra.

 We want our frontend developers to manipulate and append the title, rating, release date, and genre of the movie!

+Domain Mode:

+Movie ----<review> ---- User

+A movie has many reviews
+A movie has many users, through reviews
+A user has many reviews
+A user has many movies, through reviews
+A review belongs to a movie
+A review belongs to a user